 Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), limits the deductibility of compensation in excess of \$1 million paid to U.S.-based NEOs in any calendar year.
 Under the U.S. tax rules in effect before 2018, compensation that qualified as "performance-based" under Section 162(m) was deductible without regard to this \$1 million limit.
 However, the U.S. Tax Cuts and Jobs Act of 2017 (the "TCJA") eliminated this performance-based compensation exception effective January 1, 2018, subject to a special rule that "grandfathers" certain awards and arrangements that were in effect on or before November 2, 2017.
-As a result, compensation under Section 162(m) that is paid on or after January 1, 2018 may not be fully deductible, depending on the application of the special grandfather rules.
+As a result, compensation that the Compensation Committee structured in 2017 with the intent of qualifying as performance-based compensation under Section 162(m) that is paid on or after January 1, 2018 may not be fully deductible, depending on the application of the special grandfather rules.
 Moreover, from and after January 1, 2018, compensation awarded in excess of \$1 million to our U.S.-based NEOs generally is not deductible.
 While the TCJA limits the deductibility of compensation paid to our U.S.-based NEOs, such limitations will not have a material impact on the Company's executive compensation program.
 Our Compensation Committee will continue to structure our compensation program in the best long-term interests of our shareholders.